Here's an excerpt from an e-mail to our daughter at the end of the first day on the road:

 Day Nine - March 9

 Take truck to dealer's shop.
 They estimate cost of repairs at "$1,000".
-Promises "parts will be here on Friday."
+Promise "parts will be here on Friday."

 Buy cord for block heater and battery blankets.